 The book deals directly and secularly with systemic racism, the legacy of slavery, and modern-day white supremacy.
 The resolution is realistic and hopeful, emphasizing the power of collective action rather than a perfect 'happily ever after.'

-A high schooler who feels like an outsider because of their convictions.
+A high schooler interested in social justice, particularly the legacy of slavery and its modern manifestations.
 It is perfect for the student who is active in social justice circles or the teen who is struggling to explain why certain 'traditions' are actually harmful.

 Parents should be prepared for strong language and frank discussions of historical violence.
 Reading the author's note is highly recommended as it provides vital context on the real-world 'plantation wedding' industry.
-A parent might see their child withdrawing after a racially charged incident at school or witness their teen getting into heated debates online about social issues.
+A parent might see their child struggling with the way historical events are being presented or commodified, or reacting to insensitivity around the topic of slavery.

 Younger teens (14) will focus on the school drama and the 'rage monster' metaphor.
-Older teens (17-18) will better grasp the nuances of historical memory and the commodification of Black pain.
+Older teens (17-18) may have a more developed understanding of historical memory and the commodification of Black pain, while younger teens (14) can still connect with the story's exploration of these themes through the school drama and the 'rage monster' metaphor.

 Harriet lives on a Louisiana plantation, but not the kind you see in bridal magazines.
 Her father runs it as a museum dedicated to the enslaved people who lived and died there.
 When a celebrity influencer moves in next door and announces plans to host a 'plantation-themed' prom, Harriet's internal 'rage monster' takes over.
 She must navigate social media backlash, school politics, and deep-seated local racism to stop the erasure of her ancestors' history.